Conducting risk assessment to deliver safe adult day care

 - People who would be at risk of a poorer outcome if they were to become infected.
 There is a great deal of overlap between higher risk groups and those groups that use day care services.
 In addition, the same consideration as for staff should be included: Age, ethnicity, sex, some underlying health conditions, pregnancy.

 - Regular coughing, sneezing and other risks regarding bodily fluids may apply to some individuals.

-- People whose health makes them clinically extremely vulnerable are recommended to follow the guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19.
+- People whose health makes them clinically extremely vulnerable are recommended to follow the guidance on protecting people who are clinically extremely vulnerable from COVID-19.

 Risk assessment of COVID-19 for the provider or group

 The provider, each service and/or each group will require a risk assessment which includes contingency planning.
 It is at this level that overall numbers attending services, staffing, and how the service would respond to an occurrence of infection, localised lockdown or other COVID-related events should be set out.

 People attending face-to-face services and their carers and families should be made aware of the key contents of this risk assessment so they understand under which circumstances face-to-face support may have to be withdrawn or reduced.

 Day Services for Adults – things to consider when doing a Risk Assessment for re-opening – Worcestershire example

 Example of the type of form that could be used - Kings College London